Darxo/Hardened/README.md

 	- Contracts with 1 Skull no longer apply the penalty to pay twice and those with 3 Skulls no longer apply the bonus to pay twice
 	- Settlement have 1,3% more resources available per day (e.g. for spawning Caravans and Militia), up to a maximum of 400% at day ~300
 	- Every other scaling encounter in the world becomes 1,3% more difficult per day, up to a maximum of 400% at day ~300
-- You can view the current contract difficulty when looking at the renown tooltip
+- You can view the current Contract Difficulty when looking at the renown tooltip
+- You can view the current World Difficulty when looking at the day-time tooltip on the world map
 - All major factions now have a global difficulty multiplier (ranging from 0.6 to 1.4), which decides how strong they are compared to each other
 	- These difficulty multiplier influence the resources those factions have available for generating defenders in their locations and when sending out world parties
 - Arena Contracts/Tournaments are excluded from that scaling rework and still work like they do in Vanilla